Vietnam.vn - Nền tảng quảng bá Việt Nam

 Doctor CKII Nguyen Tan Hung - Deputy Head of the Emergency and Anti-Poison Department, National Children's Hospital said that before being admitted to the hospital, the child mistakenly ate 7/14 weight loss pills that his sister bought online and did not have time to take them.

 After eating, the child vomited a lot, had a stomachache, and had loose stools.
-The family discovered this and took the child to the provincial hospital for emergency care and transferred the child to the National Children's Hospital.
+The family discovered it and took the child to the provincial hospital for emergency treatment and then transferred the child to the National Children's Hospital.

-When receiving a child patient, the doctor uses measures to limit the absorption of toxins such as gastric lavage, activated charcoal, laxatives combined with electrolyte replacement.
+When admitting a child, the doctor uses measures to limit the absorption of toxins such as gastric lavage, activated charcoal, laxatives combined with electrolyte replacement.

 "The weight loss pills that the child accidentally ate were bought by her sister and have unknown ingredients, labels, and origins," said Dr. Hung, adding that these drugs are sold freely on the internet, posing a potential risk to the health of users.